FamilySearch/gedcomx/specifications/date-model-specification.md

 ### 2.1.9 approximate date

-An indeterminate date range roughly centered on a specified simple date, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the simple date.
+An indeterminate date with a single occurrence roughly centered on a specified simple date, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the simple date.

+Examples:

+* About January 1777
+* Around 1590
+* Sometime in 1920

+### 2.1.10 approximate date range

+An indeterminate date with a single occurrence within a specified range.

+* Sometime between December 6, 1940 and December 8, 1940

 # 3. Notational Conventions